AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 I flopped on my bed and I tried to dream.
 Tried to fall asleep but the silence of the room did not come.
 And I had to go about my day.
 I wanted the day to end so badly but it dragged on and on until it was time for lights out and I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
 I needed to see him.
 But I was awake for hours trying to sleep.

-When I drifted into the darkness finally I was releived to see the room.
+When I finally drifted into the darkness I was relieved to see the room - the same as it always was with it's white walls and wooden floor.
 But I didn't remember why I was releived to see the room.
 There were blocks stacked neatly in bins and I pulled them out as the whispers started, "monster."
 The first time I heard it I looked around for the voice, "Who's there?"

 But no one answered.
 I saw no one.
 The single word drifted on the air even as I tried to ignore it.
 I stacked the blocks and even they spelled out that one word.
 Nothing else but monster.
 Everywhere was monster.